Synvya/sdk/examples/basic_merchant/README.md

     4. Run the example:

     ```bash
-    python main.py
+    python basic_merchant.py
     ```

 ## Usage

+You can skip the RELAY and NSEC_BASIC_MERCHANT_KEY environment variables from the .env file:
+ - The example will create a new private key for you and store it in the .env file for subsequent runs.
+ - The default relay wss://relay.damus.io will be used.

 You can ask the merchant agent to:
 - List all stalls and products
 - List all products from a specific stall
 - Publish stalls and products to Nostr